dirkbrockmann/d3-widgets/README.md

 ```javascript
 slider = widgets.slider()
 ```

+`widgets.slider` has the following methods, all of which can be chained and when called without argument return the corresponding value.

 - `id(STRING)`: sets the slider's id.
 So e.g. `slider.id("wilk")` sets the id of `slider` to `"wilk"`.
 If not set, the id is set to a random string.
 - `range([FLOAT,FLAT])`: sets the numerical range, so e.g. `slider.range([-3,5.5])` sets the range to `[-3,5.5]`.
 By default the range is `[0,1]`.
 - `update(FUNCTION)`: can be used to attach a function to a slider that is called everytime the slider is dragged, e.g.